Soriana: 2015–2018: Acquisition of Comercial Mexicana Stores

-2018–Present: Store openings, closures, and Sodimac Homecenter expansion
+2018–present: Store openings, closures, and Sodimac Homecenter expansion

-In mid-April 2016, Soriana entered into a strategic alliance with the Chilean company Falabella, investing USD 600 million for expansion.
+In mid-April 2016, Soriana entered into a strategic alliance with the Chilean company Falabella, investing US$600 million for expansion.
 The agreement included the opening of home improvement stores under the Sodimac Homecenter brand, as well as financial services with the CMR credit card.
-The first Sodimac Homecenter store opened in August 2018 in Cuautitlán Izcalli, State of Mexico, with a sales floor of 10,700 m².
+The first Sodimac Homecenter store opened in August 2018 in Cuautitlán Izcalli, State of Mexico, with a sales floor of 10,700 m^{2}.
 Subsequent openings included stores in Arboledas, Naucalpan; Cuernavaca, Morelos (replacing a MEGA Comercial Mexicana store); Boca del Río, Veracruz; Plaza San Mateo, Naucalpan; and San Luis Potosí (El Paseo shopping center).

 On May 20, 2021, Sodimac opened its seventh store in León, Guanajuato, replacing a City Club that closed on February 29, 2020, due to low sales.
 At the end of August 2021, Sodimac entered the Monterrey metropolitan area with a store in Sendero Monterrey, followed by a second store in Santa Catarina, Nuevo León, on December 3, 2021.

-On June 16, 2022, Sodimac opened its tenth store in Mexico City at the Plaza Central shopping center, a smaller-format store with over 4,000 m² of sales space.
+On June 16, 2022, Sodimac opened its tenth store in Mexico City at the Plaza Central shopping center, a smaller-format store with over 4,000 m^{2} of sales space.
 Additional openings at the end of 2022 included Saltillo, Coahuila (Soriana Echeverría shopping plaza) and Mexico City (Gran Sur Shopping Center).
-On July 27, 2023, the Interlomas branch in Huixquilucan, State of Mexico, opened with 5,081 m² of sales area and 30,000 products.
+On July 27, 2023, the Interlomas branch in Huixquilucan, State of Mexico, opened with 5,081 m^{2} of sales area and 30,000 products.

 Following the full integration of Comercial Mexicana stores, Soriana made operational adjustments to its more than 800 branches due to cannibalization, inventory shortages, and competitive pressures in central Mexico.

 During 2019–2020, Soriana closed several branches to comply with COFECE conditions, address low sales, or renovate stores.
 Notable closures included Soriana Híper Iglesias in Ciudad Juárez, Chihuahua, temporarily closed on February 2, 2020, and reopened on May 17, 2023, as Soriana Súper Alameda Iglesias; the City Club in León, Guanajuato, closed on February 29, 2020; and several stores during the COVID-19 pandemic, including: